rdoxenham/openstack-networking/documentation/networking-training.md

 	# sed -i s/CONFIG_NOVA_COMPUTE_HOSTS=.*/CONFIG_NOVA_COMPUTE_HOSTS=192.168.122.101,192.168.122.102/g answers.txt

 Then, execute Packstack with the answer file as a paramater.
 Note that you'll have to watch the output as it will ask you for root passwords.
-Before you execute this step it would be prudent to ensure that package repositories are configured correctly on BOTH nodes:
+Before you execute this step it would be prudent to ensure that package repositories are configured correctly on BOTH nodes.
+Also, run this in screen so that you don't accidentally lose your SSH session:

+	# screen
 	# packstack --answer-file=answers.txt

 Once completed, reboot the machines as they'll need to be running a specific OpenStack-enabled kernel: